sun 10/12/2023

 Bio

 Liz Thomson has maintained a dual career, chronicling the international publishing industry, and writing arts journalism for newspapers and magazines around the world.
-The author of a number of critical anthologies on music and popular culture, she is a frequent broadcaster and moderator at literary festivals.
-Liz is the co-founder of the folk music charity Square Roots Productions and, in New York, of The Village Trip, a festival celebrating the history and heritage of Greenwich Village.
-Her latest book, Joan Baez: The Last Leaf (Palazzo Editions), has won wide praise, Mojo's five-star review describing it as "the definitive biography".
+The author of a number of critical anthologies on music and popular culture, she is the founder of The Village Trip, a festival celebrating arts and activism in Greenwich Village and the East Village of New York City.
+This year's festival, the sixth, runs from September 14-28.
+Her latest book, Joan Baez: The Last Leaf, has won wide praise, Mojo's five-star review describing it as "the definitive biography".
+Liz is also the revising editor of Bob Dylan: No Direction Home by the late Robert Shelton.

 Articles By Liz Thomson